The Bible is NOT the Word of God, or is it?

 Sometimes I wonder if we really believe in the Holy Spirit.
 We certainly acknowledge the existence of the Holy Spirit in our creeds and confessions.
 We talk about the Holy Spirit in church and in theology classes.
 We even grant the Holy Spirit its own day – Pentecost Sunday.
 But still, sometimes I wonder if we believe in the Holy Spirit.

 Sometimes I wonder if we believe in the Holy Spirit.
 Does God really communicate to humanity through his Spirit?
 Does he?
 If he does, how is that not also his Word?
 Why does the Bible carry more weight than God’s voice?
 Are we not really hearing his voice?
 Is it just our own?
-If so, does God really communicate to us?
+If so, does God really communicate with us?
 Do we really believe in the Holy Spirit then?

 Perhaps the role of the Spirit is to guide us.
 Perhaps its role is to lay upon our hearts the burning truth of God’s Word.
 That would mean scripture only becomes the Word of God once it has been illuminated by the Spirit, but not the Word of God in and of itself.
 That would mean it was up to the individual Christian to discern God’s Word.
 But, how can that be?
 That is too subjective and we all know that subjective truth is not real. 🙄